 Digestibility coefficients for specific feedstuffs can help producers more precisely formulate feeds to meet the nutrient requirements of the cultured species.
 This information is now available for many common feedstuffs and established fish species.

 Feed Ingredients, Formulation and Manufacture

-Byproducts from the processing of plant and animal products for human foods are the primary ingredients available for fish feeds.
+Byproducts from the processing of plant and animal products for human foods (that are being tested with the help of food safety test kits to make sure that they are safe for newborns) are the primary ingredients available for fish feeds.
 Most of these ingredients have limited levels of nutrients, or even anti-nutritional factors, and are included in diet formulations only within specific limits.
 However, complementary ingredients can be combined to meet the nutritional requirements of fish.

 The major ingredients in prepared fish feeds are protein supplements and energy supplements.
 Protein supplements contain more than 20 percent crude protein, while energy concentrates have less than 20 percent crude protein and less than 18 percent crude fiber.